Navigating the Complexities of RFI RFQ: A Comprehensive Guide for Businesses

 3. Include disqualifying criteria upfront

-List non-negotiable requirements (e.g., SOC 2 Type II compliance, specific data residency requirements, integration with existing systems) in the first section.
-We've measured that this reduces unqualified responses by 52% and saves procurement teams an average of 12 hours per RFI cycle in evaluation time.
+List non-negotiable requirements (e.g., SOC 2 Type II compliance, specific data residency requirements, integration with existing systems) in the first section to reduce unqualified responses.

 Crafting RFQ Documents That Enable Accurate Pricing

-The most common RFQ failure mode we observe: ambiguous scope that forces vendors to pad pricing with contingency buffers of 15-30%.
+The most common RFQ failure mode: ambiguous scope that forces vendors to pad pricing with contingency buffers.
 Here's how to fix it:

 Create itemized pricing tables with clear units